 ![]() | Crack the Sky | Your Lightning damage has +25% increased critical strike chance. |

-Tariq has a few builds that he can utilize, but this guide will focus on his most consistent and well-rounded talent build: Lightning Build.
-This guide will refer to the talents by their name and the row/column that they are located in.
+Tariq has a few builds that he can utilize, but this guide will focus two of his most consistent and well-rounded talent builds: Lightning Build and Schism Build.

 Our core talents for our Lightning Build are Blood & Thunder (1c), Thunderstruck (3c), Crack the Sky (6c), and Spit it Out (6a) since they all work together in a multiplicative manner.